NatLibFi/Finto-suggestions/README.md

 ### Frontend

-Frontend is initialized with vue-cli (beta 3.0, https://github.com/vuejs/vue-cli).
+Frontend is initialized with vue-cli (3.0.3, https://github.com/vuejs/vue-cli).

 Add new dependencies `npm install package-name` or `npm install package-name --save-dev`.
 In this case, you need to rebuild the containers by running `docker-compose build web`.
 You need to have node installed on your computer to do this.
 You could also just simply modify package.json.